ga4gh-rnaseq/schema/testing/README.md

 ### Compliance report

 The compliance and testing suite generates an HTML report for every tested server.
-The latest compliance report is provided here.
+Running the test suite with the `--serve` option will automatically start a web server for viewing the results.
+The latest compliance report is provided here as an archive.

-The following commands will let you create the server using python3:
+The following commands will let you view the report archive using python3:

 `tar -zxvf rnaget-compliance-results.tar.gz`
 `cd rnaget-compliance-results`